 Pippali – Long Pepper is a very unique spice.
-It has all qualities of a typical spice like useful in indigestion, asthma, cough etc. but it is also a very good aphrodisiac and anti ageing spice.
+It has all qualities of a typical spice like useful in indigestion, asthma, cough etc. but it is also a very good aphrodisiac and anti aging spice.
 Consider this – Pleehamaye Pippali – For all spleen related disorders, Pippali – Long pepper fruit is the best.

 “Pippali” is the term applied to the fruit of piper longum.
 This plant is indigenous to Northeastern & southern India and Ceylon and cultivated in Eastern Bengal.

 The fruit is more useful and active when it is unripe.
 It is used after drying it under the sun / sunshade.
-The root is also the useful part and is called as “Pippali” in the classics.
+The root is also the useful part and is called “Pippali” in the classics.